-When you live in a snow-covered area, regular garage winter maintenance is necessary to help keep your garage space clean.
+When you live in an area that gets snow, regular garage winter maintenance is necessary to help keep your garage space clean.

-Ignoring garage winter maintenance leads to your space being a slushy, watery mess that can be a safety hazard.
-Road salt residue left on your floor also damages the flooring and is unsightly, which detracts from your garage’s interior look.
+Ignoring garage winter maintenance leads to your space being a slushy, watery mess and a safety hazard.
+Road salt residue left on your floor also damages the flooring and detracts from your garage’s interior look.

 Garage floor clutter and disorganization isn’t ideal at any time of the year.
-During the winter time, it’s especially inconvenient.
+During the winter time, it’s especially inconvenient, however.
 After all, who wants to be searching through a disorganized pile of things for that specific snow shovel in frigid temperatures?

 1. Protect and maintain your garage floor